pythonfrankcc/LeetCodeChallenge/README.md

 when using the sort algorithm there are two variations to it, list.sort() and sorted(list).
 The main difference between the two is list.sort() rearranges the original list while sorted() returns a new list.
 This can be rather useful in space complexity when it comes to huge lists

+Templates in C++
+The concept is equivalent to generics in other languages but more powerful in terms of usage

+-> what you need to know is that templates get evaluated at compile time ->It can be used instead of function overloading to automate the creation of a function based on what input it is being fed ->This introduces the concept of metaprogramming which is writing code for compile time evaluation  rather than run time

+Here is an example of the use of templates instead of function overloading template<typename T>
+void Print(T value)
+{
+       std::cou<<value<<std::endl;
+}
+int main()
+{
+       Print(5);
+       Print(5.5f);
+       Print("Hello");
+}

+here is an example of one of the standard usage of a template.
+Suppose you wanted to create a class array, that creates an array on the stack.
+The size of an array is determined at compile time, that is, the size has to be known at compile time.
+This makes it the perfect opportunity for the use of a template since they are evaluated at compile time

+Here is the code example of the same
+//template use in classes

+#include<iostream>

+template<typename T,int N>
+class Array
+{
+private:
+       T m_Array[N];
+public:
+       int GetSize() const {return N;}
+};

+int main()
+{
+       //creation of the class instance
+       Array<int,5> array;
+       //calling the method
+       std::cout<<array.GetSize()<<std::endl;
+}

 Quick fix algorithms:
 1) Binary Search : complexity of 0(log n)